rd20karim/M2T-Interpretable/README.md

 ### Animation examples

 * The transparency level of the gold box represents the temporal attention variation for each predicted motion word selected based on adaptive attention.
-* The disque joint represents the level of spatial attention weight for each keypoint.
+* The disk radius of each keypoint indicates the magnitude of the corresponding spatial attention weight.

 [//]: # (<div align="center">)